Passion flower (Passiflora vitifolia), 2020, tissue paper | Long-billed hermit (Phaetornis longirostris), 2020, Vietnamese Dó paper

 Arthropods

 Back in the ninethies a global movement challenged the limits of origami: the bug wars.
-Designers came to conventions showing paper-folded arthropods that were more complex each year, involving the development of new techniques and skills.
+Designers came to conventions showing paper-folded arthropods that were more complex each year, inspiring the development of new techniques and skills.

-Nowadays most super-complex origami designs are detailled arthropods that include even spurs, antenae, eyes and abdominal segments, all folded from an uncut square of paper.
+Nowadays most super-complex origami designs are detailled arthropods that include spurs, antenae, eyes and abdominal segments, all folded from an uncut square of paper.
 Some examples of such designs are shown in this series, as well as other simpler ones.

 Occidental elephant beetle (Megasoma occidentalis)